civicrm/civicrm-buildkit/README.md

 ./bin/civi-download-tools
 ```

-## Download: Option #3: Upgrade
+## Staying Up-to-Date

-If you have previously downloaded buildkit and want to update it, run:
+The configurations and tools in buildkit are periodically updated.
+To get the latest, simply run:

 ```bash
 cd ~/buildkit